opatiny/micromouse/docs/various/toBuy.md

-# List of things to buy
+# List of orders done for the project

 ## Polulu